-11 secrets you don’t know about gay power couples
+11 secrets you didn’t know about gay power couples

-Most people acquire, at least, a dose of limiting beliefs as they grow up.
-We queer people do so disproportionately more.
-However, these queer heroes know that they do themselves a disservice if they act as their own worst enemy.
+Most people acquire an unhealthy dose of limiting beliefs as we grow up.
+Queer people do so disproportionately more.
+However, these queer heroes know they do themselves a disservice if they’re their own worst enemy.

-Consequently, they overcome their limiting beliefs and receive all the success they can imagine.
-Like Dorothy and her quest to return home, they know they have the power within them all along.
+So, they overcome their limiting beliefs and receive all the success they can imagine.
+Like Dorothy and her quest to go home, they know they have the power within them.

 3. They never stop learning

-To keep up with other like-mind homo joes, they constantly learn; they read, listen, and watch informational, educational and inspirational books, podcasts, videos, webinars, blogs, etc.
+To keep up with other like-mind homos, they constantly learn, read, listen and watch informational, educational and inspirational books, podcasts, videos, webinars, blogs, etc.

-They soak up information like a sponge to change themselves and change the world.
+They soak up information like a sponge to change themselves and the world.

-5. Gay power couples support each other like a jock strap
+4. Gay power couples support each other like jockstraps

 Successful people have clear, achievable goals.
-Successful gay couples support each other’s goals.
-They may not have the same exact goals, but they support each other’s individual ambitions.
-They act as each other’s accountability partners, and they’re a mini-mastermind group.
+Successful gay couples support each others’ ambitions.
+They may not have the same exact goals, but they support each other’s individual goals.
+They act as each other’s accountability partners; they’re a mini-mastermind.

 They understand that the other’s success is their success.
-When one wins, the other wins.
-Likewise, when one loses, the other loses, and they work together to prevent or mitigate losses.
+When one wins, they both win.
+When one loses, they both learn.

 6. Power couples spend less money than they make

-The successful male duos on our green and blue sphere know where each dollar comes from and where each dollar goes.
+These successful duos on our green and blue sphere know where each dollar comes from and where each dollar goes.
 They never ask, “Where the f*ck did all my money go?”
 They’re crystal clear on how, when and where they spend their money.
-They understand that the physics of money says they cannot spend more than they earn.
+They understand that the physics of money says they cannot spend more than they make and be financially secure.